wowok-ai/mcp_server/README.md

       - `address` (string, required): The address has voted.

 - **query demand object**
-  - query service recommendation information by anyone in the Demand object.
+  - query service recommendation information in the Demand object.
   - Input:
       - `object` (string, required): The address of the Demand object.
       - `address` (string, required): The address of the Service object recommended by anyone.